rikhtehgaran/py-bingx/README.rst

    :alt: Star This Project

-py-bingx-d is developed (`py-bingx package <https://github.com/amirinsight/py-bingx>`_) an unofficial Python wrapper for the `BingX Perpetual Swap API <https://bingx-api.github.io/docs/swap/introduce.html>`_.
+py-bingx-d is an unofficial Python wrapper for the `BingX Perpetual Swap API <https://bingx-api.github.io/docs/swap/introduce.html>`_.
 You can use this package to create trading bots.
 Make sure to read my `disclaimer <https://github.com/rikhtehgaran/py-bingx#disclaimer>`_ and consider starring this project.

 Usage
 -----